walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO before first release
+* Put an upper bound on how large regions we should refine
 * Test that we work as expected when "gem install"ed system-wide
 * Release version 0.0.0